nanobox-io/nanobox-guides/articles/redis/configure.md

 ### Important Notes About Configuration Changes
 Whenever configuration changes are made to your Redis boxfile.yml config, in order to apply those changes, Nanobox must provision a new Redis node.

-#### Changes in Dev & Sim
+#### Changes When Working Locally
-When working in dev and sim, this will replace the existing node, wiping all data.
-If you're using Redis as a persistent datastore, data will need to be re-seeded.
+When working in dev and dry-run, this will replace the existing node, wiping all data in the database.
+Data will need to be re-seeded.

-#### Changes to Redis in Production
+#### Changes to a Production Database
-When config changes are made to Redis in production, a new node is provisioned and data is migrated.
+When config changes are made to a production database, a new node is provisioned and data is migrated (this process must be explicitly triggered and will not be done automatically on deploy).
 There will be slight downtime as data is synced between the old and new node(s), but the process is designed to minimize this as much as possible.
 More information is available in the [Data Migrations During Scaling & Repairs ](https://docs.nanobox.io/data-management/data-migrations-scaling/) doc.

 ## Config Options
 ```yaml